FLAP is an ideal choice for

 Farmworker & Landscaper Advocacy Project

-FLAP is the only non-profit organization in the Midwest, and one of only a handful in the United States, that makes sure low-income workers are treated with dignity, and guaranteed their legal rights.
+FLAP is the only non-profit organization in the Midwest, and one of only a handful in the United States, that makes sure low-wage workers are treated with dignity, and guaranteed their legal rights.
 Learn more about FLAP:

 FLAP's Mission: